 - Target Market Segmentation Strategy.
 Now that you know who you audience it is, it’s time to research and define all the ways you plan to gain their business.

-Strategy and implementation summary
+5. Do a strategy and implementation summary

 - Sales Strategy.
 Here are the two best advanced event business pricing strategies to choose from.